How to Find Your Student Loan Account Number

 With federal student loans, there are multiple payment plans available:

-• Standard repayment plan: This is a ten-year repayment plan and students who choose this will typically pay less back, over time, than in other plans.
-This isn’t a good choice if the student is interested in obtaining Public Service Loan Forgiveness (PSLF).
+• Standard repayment plan: This is the default repayment plan, which lasts 10 years.
+Borrowers will typically pay less interest over time on the standard plan versus other repayment plans.
+However, it may not be a good choice if you’re interested in getting your loans discharged through Public Service Loan Forgiveness (PSLF).

-• Graduated repayment plan: With this plan, payments increase every two years.
-This can help students who expect their income to increase, but they would pay more interest over time than if on the standard repayment plan.
+• Graduated repayment plan: With this plan, payments start low and increase every two years.
+This can help students who don’t earn a lot now but expect their income to increase.
+However, you’ll pay more interest over time with this plan than if you stuck with the standard repayment plan.

 • Extended repayment plan: Payments can be made during a period of up to 25 years.
-This can help with monthly payment amounts, but students will pay back more over the life of the loan than those who use the standard or graduated repayment plans.
+This can help lower monthly payment amounts, but students will pay back more interest over the life of the loan than those who use the standard or graduated repayment plans.

-• Income-based repayment plan (IBR): There are four different plans where student loan payments factor in the borrower’s income; this can be a good choice for those who plan to use PSLF, but borrowers will typically pay back more than under the standard plan.
+• Income-driven repayment plan (IDR): There are four different IDR plans, which cap student loan payments at a percentage of the borrower’s income.
+These plans can be a good choice for borrowers who are seeking loan forgiveness, but they will typically pay more interest overall than under the standard plan.

-To pay off student loans more quickly, one option is to make an extra monthly payment or simply put extra money toward student loans each month.
-The goal is to pay more of the principal so that the balance goes down more quickly—which in turn will help to lower the interest owed over the life of the loan.
-It can make sense to contact the lender or loan servicer to ensure that the extra can go on the principal as planned.
+To pay off student loans more quickly, one option is to put extra money toward student loans each month through larger or additional payments.
+By paying more toward the principal balance, you won’t just pay off your loan faster.
+You’ll also reduce the total amount of interest paid over the life of the loan, saving you money in the long run.
+It’s a good idea to contact the lender or loan servicer to ensure that any extra payments are applied to the principal as intended.

 Recommended: 7 Tips to Lower Your Student Loan Payments